Carlos Llavador

-Carlos Llavador Fernández (born 26 April 1992, Madrid) is a Spanish foil fencer.
+Carlos Llavador Fernández (born 26 April 1992) is a Spanish foil fencer.
 He won the silver medal in the men's individual foil event at the 2022 Mediterranean Games held in Oran, Algeria.

 Career

 His first major result was a bronze medal at the U23 European Championships in Vincenza in April 2015.
 He was the only Spanish foilist to take part in the 2015 European Championships in Montreux.
 No.136 in senior rankings, he created a surprise by reaching the semifinals after prevailing over Britain's Richard Kruse.
 He then lost to Andrea Cassarà and came away with a bronze medal.
 A resident of Sala de Armas de Madrid, he will train in the 2015–16 season with Frascati Scherma along with Montreux silver medallist Daniele Garozzo.